Virgile-Foussereau/volleyRL/README.md

 - Jump (2 possible actions: jump, no action)
 - Touch (2 possible actions:touch, no action)

-Action touch will either do a smash if the agent has jumped or a set if the agent is on the ground.
+Action touch will either do a spike if the agent has jumped or a set if the agent is on the ground.

 **Observation space:**